godotengine/godot-docs/classes/class_node.rst

 - void **raise** **(** **)**

 Moves this node to the top of the array of nodes of the parent node.
-This is often useful in GUIs (:ref:`Control<class_control>` nodes), because their order of drawing depends on their order in the tree.
+This is often useful in GUIs (:ref:`Control<class_Control>` nodes), because their order of drawing depends on their order in the tree.

 .. _class_Node_remove_and_skip: